 Class and Lab Preparedness Policies: Students should prepare for setting and patient populations by reviewing related didactic content engaged with in the academic program, to date, but should also take initiative to research novel diagnoses, presentations, etc., and be ready to present new knowledge, skills and abilities to the CI for confirmation and/or redirection.
+Students who are not prepared for each day may be sent home by the CI.
+In this instance, the student is required to notify the DCE via text message, immediately, and a make-up plan must be developed in consultation with the CI and/or SCCE.

 Classroom and Lab Technology Policy: Technology (phones, tablets, computers, etc.) should be used for clinical educational purposes only during scheduled working times.
-The PT Department and faculty, and clinic site and staff are not responsible for the safety of any such devices and students bring them to clinic at their own risk.
+The PT Department and faculty, and clinic site and staff are not responsible for the safety of any such devices, and students bring them to clinic at their own risk.